SamSherrill/deleting-rust/README.md

 # Deleting Rust Intro

 This repo is meant to give me an opportunity to get back to practicing coding in JS on my own device using VS Code.
+At Workday this was all setup for me, and we worked in a preset virtual environment very different than VS Code.
+So the practice is necessary to break the rust off.
+I'm also hoping to connect what I've learned at Workday to what I already knew, then expand on all of that.

 # Getting Started with Create React App